magalisolimano/predicting_problem_mortgages/README.md

 ![feature_importance](./images/feature_importance.png)

-Interestingly, the model also identifies several sellers of loans that are important in determining the classification of a loan as problematic, such as Flagstar Bank and Better Mortgage.
+Interestingly, the model also identifies several sellers of loans that are important in determining the classification of a loan as problematic, such as Flagstar Bank, Better Mortgage, and Rocket Mortgage.
 In addition, it also identifies a number of states that are important determinants--some of these states are the most populated (such as New York and California), but the results also highlight less populated states such as Louisiana, New Mexico, and Oklahoma.

 ## Recommendations
 Based on results of the best performing model--the XGBoost model--the findings can be used to adjust the criteria Fannie Mae applies to the loans they acquire and guarantee, as well as to focus its credit risk management resources, including analysis and loan resolution, on loans that are likely to be problem loans.
 Problem loans have, on average: